 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and report them to the appropriate level of management.
-Management has corrected all such misstatements.
-The schedules below list all misstatements detected as a result of audit procedures or provided by management that were corrected by management.
+None of the misstatements detected as a result of audit procedures were material, either individually or in the aggregate, to the financial statements taken as a whole.